The Well (starting February 20, 2019)

 Creating a place where youth can learn, grow, and discover what it means to have a relationship with God is so valuable and integral in a young person’s faith life and formation.
 The Well is our youth night where we offer just that!

-The Well is for middle school and high school students and we meet from 6:30-8:30 PM on Monday evenings.
-We begin with dinner (often provided by one of the youth’s family), and then spend time in a lesson, prayer, and a group game.
-Our lessons range from Bible stories, current events, and relevant topics that pre-teens and teens are exposed to on a daily basis, such as bullying, social media, judgment, and peer pressure.
+The Well is for middle school and high school students and we meet every other Wednesday evening from 6:30-8:30 PM.
+We begin with dinner (often provided by a parish volunteer), and then spend time in a lesson, prayer, and a group game.
+We use a curriculum called “Grow” and we focus on a different four-week series each month.
+So far, we have focused on lessons about identity, others, Christmas, and prayer.

-We have several adult leaders who help facilitate the evening, and we are very blessed to have them onboard.
-We welcome friends and visitors anytime, and we look forward to meeting you!
+Matt Eckmann is our parent volunteer who helps with leading our lessons and facilitating the evening and we are very blessed to have him on board.
+We welcome friends and visitors anytime and we look forward to meeting you!

 At least twice a month throughout the school year we try to offer a fun activity or event for our youth.
 It can be anything from going to the Pumpkin Patch, having sleepovers at church, roller skating, lunch at the Lake Oswego Creamery, or just watching a movie and eating popcorn together!
 There may be a small admission cost to attend, but we often use program funds to cover part of the expenses. *Scholarships are available too